Punktum-dk/das-service-specification/README.md

 DAS is an HTTP-based protocol aimed at providing a speedy interface for requesting information from the DK Hostmaster registry.
 The service is intended for machine-to-machine communication in a client-server setup.
 Please see the References chapter for more information on specifications and references for HTTP and related.

-The service requires the use of and possible development of client software.
+The service requires the use and possible development of client software.
 This is beyond the scope of this specification as the API and other assets for assisting in this are the primary object of this document.

 In addition to the assets, DK Hostmaster aims to assist users and developers of possible client software with integration towards DK Hostmaster and therefore provide facilities to ease this integration.
 This is primarily centered around a sandbox environment and related documentation.